It is often said that the greatest works of fiction linger long in readers’ minds after they have finished reading the book itself.

 These tales are part of the wider culture and form part of every country’s identity with its myths, legends, and history.

 In fact, some believers would go so far as to say that paranormal stories are not strictly works of fiction but are in fact a combination of a very real ghostly other realm and the actual world we inhabit.

 But what does it take to write a great paranormal book and who does it better than anyone else?

-In this article we will be taking a look at ten of the best paranormal authors, the works they have created and what makes them so successful.
+In this article, we will be taking a look at some of the best paranormal authors, the works they have created, and what makes them so successful.

 This list of 9 of the best paranormal authors contains:

 - Edgar Allen Poe